safrazik/emp-directory/README.md

 ### Server

-- Place this folder (`EmpDirectory`) into a web accessible folder.
+- Place this folder (`Employee Directory`) into a web accessible folder.
 If you are using XAMPP, `htdocs` should be the web root.
 - run `composer update` from `server/standalone` directory.
 If you are interested in the `server/symfony` or `server/laravel` implementations, do accordingly.

 ### Database